-- 23. The CIC, after due consideration of the PDB and its supporting documentation and the loan agreement takes decision about circulating the project proposal to the BOD for consideration.
-The BOD circulation period is 15 days. - 24.
+- 23. The CIC, after due consideration of the PDB and its supporting documentation takes decision about circulating the PDB to the BOD for approval according to rules of procedures of the BOD. - 24.
 In the case of a MFF's second and subsequent TRRs, the CIC, after due consideration (i) takes decision on the tranche release if the classification of the activity financed is not Category A for any of its environment and social impacts; or (ii) if Category A, takes the decision about circulating the proposal to the BOD for approval. - 25.
-In the case of a PFF/DFFS/loan without a sovereign guarantee to a designated NFI, a request for financing of second and subsequent sub-projects/sub-loans will be considered by the CIC (i) to approve if the classification of the sub-project/sub-loan is not Category A for any of its environment and social impacts; or (ii) circulate the proposal to the BOD for approval, if the sub-project/sub-loan is Category A.
+In the case of a PFF/DFFS, a request for financing of second and subsequent sub-projects/sub-loans will be considered by the CIC (i) to approve if the classification of the sub-project/sub-loan is not Category A for any of its environment and social impacts; or (ii) circulate the proposal to the BOD for approval, if the sub-project/sub-loan is Category A.